-GIP excretion was more prevalent in asymptomatic than symptomatic patients, although this difference was not statistically significantlikely determined bya low number of cases enrolled.
+GIP excretion was more prevalent in asymptomatic versus symptomatic patients, although this difference was not statistically significant, which was likely due to the low number of cases enrolled.
 Interestingly, dietary reports and specific serology were also similar between both subgroups (Tables 2-4).
-The present study thus confirms the limitations of dietary assessment, since this method failed to detect gluten consumption in 7out of 13 samples that were positive for excretion of GIP.
+The present study thus confirms the limitations of dietary assessment, since this method failed to detect gluten consumption in 7/13 samples that were positive for GIP excretion.
 In contrast, dietary reports suggested transgressions in 15 samples in which GIP tests were negative.
-This could be explained by possible intentional omission in dietary reports by patients or by the fact that some foods may content traces of gluten despite being labeled as gluten-freewhich could not be detected by GIP excretion tools[22,23], among other factors.
-Therefore, dietary indiscretions may not explain all cases of persistent symptoms in CeD patients on long-term diet.
+This could be explained by possible intentional omission in dietary reports by patients.
+Another possibility is the fact that some foods may content traces of gluten that could not be detected by GIP excretion tools, despite being labeled as gluten-free[22,23], among other factors.
+Therefore, dietary indiscretions may not explain all cases of persistent symptoms in CeD patients on long-term diets.
 The consumption of FODMAPs could be a potential explanation for symptom persistence[24].
-Additional factors such as alterations in small bowel microbiota, as previously suggested, may explain some persistent symptomatic cases[25].
+Additional factors, such as alterations in small bowel microbiota, as previously suggested, may explain some persistent symptomatic cases[25].

 Former studies and guidelines have suggested that periodic testing for IgA anti-tTG or IgA anti-DGP is a non-invasive method for monitoring compliance during the initiation of the GFD[1-4].
 The decline in serum antibody concentrations is considered a useful indicator of compliance with the diet[26].
 However, while highly increased concentrations are strongly associated with continued gluten challenge, serology tests do not identify minor dietary indiscretions[2,3].
 In contrast, normal titers are not sensitive enough for ongoing gluten exposure or the persistence of enteropathy[27].
-Our study suggests that most patients with abnormal serum antibodies values had mildly elevated concentrations, andonly in four cases, levelswere above 3X ULN which has been considered the best cut-off to discriminate transgressions.
-In two of these, there wasobjective evidence of gluten intake.
-We confirmed that the most frequently positive test was the IgA DGP antibody, a finding that is in agreement previous observations[26].
+Our study suggests that most patients with abnormal serum antibody values had mildly elevated concentrations.
+Only in four cases were levels above 3X ULN, which is considered to be the best cut-off to discriminate transgressions.
+In two of these, there was objective evidence of gluten intake.
+We confirmed that the most frequently positive test was the IgA DGP antibody, a finding that is in agreement with previous observations[26].

-Limitations of this study include the relatively low number of patients, the lack of reliable gold standard test to monitor real-time adherence with the GFD for comparing with new tests, potential discrepancies between the direct detection of the toxic agent by lab testandreal-time home tests that remain speculative, the subjective essence of dietary reports, and the fact that serology cannot be directly compared with tests that measure real-time consumption.
-Despite these limitations, our study highlights the difficulties emerging in clinical practice for assessing adherence to the GFD, even in patients that consider themselves compliant.
+Limitations of this study include the relatively low number of patients, the lack of reliable gold standard testing to monitor real-time adherence with the GFD for comparing with new tests, potential discrepancies between the direct detection of the toxic agent by lab testing and real-time home tests that remain speculative, the subjective essence of dietary reports, and the fact that serology cannot be directly compared with tests that measure real-time consumption.
+Despite these limitations, our study highlights the difficulties emerging in clinical practice for assessing adherence to the GFD, even in patients who consider themselves compliant.

-In conclusion, the study confirms former observations showing that detection of GIP in stool and urine are useful adjuvant tools for monitoring adherence to the GFD in real-life conditions of treated CeD patients.
-It expands this knowledge by showing GIP in stool and urine can also be detected by simple, easytoperform,PoCT tools.
+In conclusion, the study confirms former observations showing that GIP detection in stool and urine are useful adjuvant tools for monitoring adherence to the GFD in real-life conditions of treated CeD patients.
+It expands this knowledge by showing GIP in stool and urine can also be detected by simple, easy-to-perform PoCT tools.
 An interesting observation relates to the analysis of asymptomatic patients, in whom it is assumed that dietary adherence is high, and consequently will not be subjected to follow-up.
-The presence of GIP in stools and/or urine of patients considered compliant with the diet highlights the limitations of only using dietary estimations.
-Other factors, such as changes in small intestinal microbiome structure, how to use these testsor,how to determine very low gluten consumption, should be explored.
+The presence of GIP in the stool and/or urine of patients considered compliant with the diet highlights the limitations of only using dietary estimations.
+Other factors, such as changes in small intestinal microbiome structure, methods for using these tests, or ways to determine very low gluten consumption, should be explored.

 Article Highlights